-What is credit risk and why do I care?
+What is credit risk and why should I care?

 Here at Tellius, we talk to banks and lenders all of the time.
-10 out of 10 want to hear about how we can help them to squeeze the most out of their credit risk efficiency.
-They are all swimming in oceans of demographic, transactional, rating and interactions data…but their current models require manually intensive inputs and take significant collaboration across roles.
+Almost every single one wants to hear about how we can help them to be more efficient with understanding credit risk.
+They are all swimming in oceans of demographic, transactional, ratings, and interactions data…but their current models require manually intensive inputs and take significant collaboration across roles.
 Many can only look at 3-4 variables at any one time to identify anomalies, and it then takes days to dive in and make any sense of what is happening.
 These monoliths are slow, inefficient and lag behind today’s available technologies.

 Why would a financial institution want to improve their credit risk modeling?
 According to McKinsey, analytically enhanced credit models can improve banks’ return in a variety of ways.
 Risk classification can integrate in to approval processes, generating 50% efficiency improvement and increasing revenues by up to 10%.
 Others are using risk analytics to create new business models and serve their customers in new, innovative ways.